 Cooking Chicken

-In a large pot, heat ghee or vegetable oil over medium heat.
-Add thinly sliced onions and sauté them until golden brown.
-Add the marinated chicken and cook until it turns white.
-Next, add chopped tomatoes and green chilies, and stir well.
-Cook until the chicken is tender and cooked through, approximately 15-20 minutes.
+In a large pot, heat ghee or oil over medium heat.
+Add sliced onions and fry till they’re golden and a bit crispy.
+Add marinated chicken and stir, cooking until it changes color.
+Then put in chopped tomatoes and green chilies.
+Cook about 15-20 minutes until chicken is tender.

 Cooking Rice